KaysenWB/TII_SGlow/README.md

 Seeking Safety from Uncertainty: Probabilistic Vessel Trajectory Prediction with a Flow-based Generative Model.

+已根据您提供的代码结构优化整体排版，使其更适合GitHub等平台的README展示。主要调整包括：使用层级标题突出结构、以列表形式清晰罗列文件、将联系方式整合到文末。

+---

 ## Code Statement

-This code contains all the comparison and ablation experiments from the paper.
-Below are descriptions of the each file:
+This repository contains the official implementation, all comparison experiments, and ablation studies from the paper.
+The project is structured into several key directories and modules for clarity.

+### Main Framework
+The core code for model training, evaluation, and prediction is located in the root directory.
-`main_run.py` -- Main entrance and run files for the model, including parameter settings and output of a batch of predictions.
+- `main_run.py` -- The main entrance and execution script.
+Handles parameter configuration and outputs batch predictions.
-`dataloader.py` -- Loading the processed AIS data, and some more detailed processing before entering, such as normalisation, dividing the dataset, and setting up the batches to be predicted.
+- `dataloader.py` -- Loads and preprocesses the AIS data, including normalization, dataset splitting, and batch preparation for prediction.
-`processor.py` -- A framework for model operation, including loading the network, saving the network, training, testing and prediction operations.
+- `processor.py` -- The main operational framework, responsible for loading/saving models, and executing training, testing, and prediction procedures.
-`utils.py` -- Some additional functions.
+- `utils.py` -- Contains utility functions, primarily for calculating evaluation metrics.
-`visualization.py` -- Visualising a batch of predicted trajectories.
+- `visualization.py` -- Provides scripts for visualizing a batch of predicted trajectories.

-**AIS_process**: AIS data preprocessing
+### Data Preprocessing (`AIS_process/`)
+This module handles the conversion of raw AIS data into a format suitable for model training.

-`AIS_process.py` -- The running file.
-The raw AIS data are processed into trainable samples.
-Multiple samples are included in a batch including about 120 ships and corresponding adjacency matrices.
+- `AIS_process.py` -- The main script to run.
+Processes raw AIS data into training samples.
+Each batch contains multiple samples, representing approximately 120 ships and their corresponding adjacency matrices.
-`Functions.py` -- The functions to be called.
+- `Functions.py` -- Contains auxiliary functions called by the main preprocessing script.

+### Models (`Models/`)
-**Models**: Comparative experiments with 12 deep learning models, and ablation experiments of SGlow.
+This directory contains the implementations of our proposed model (**SGlow**), several comparative deep learning models, and the ablation study variants.
+- **Proposed Model:**

-`SGlow.py` -- Code for the implementation of the main model SGlow.
+    - `SGlow.py` -- The core implementation of our main model, **SGlow**.
-`RealNVP.py` & `Glow.py` & `GAN.py` & `VAE.py` & `CVAE.py` & `STGCN.py`  -- Code for several complex implementations of comparative models.
+- **Comparative Models (Complex Implementations):**
+    - `RealNVP.py`, `Glow.py`, `GAN.py`, `VAE.py`, `CVAE.py`, `STGCN.py`
+- **Comparative Models (Simple Implementations):**
-`Compared_models.py`  -- Code for several simple implementations of comparative models, including LSTM, GRU, TCN, Seq2Seq,Transformer.
+    - `Compared_models.py` -- Implementations of several standard sequence models: LSTM, GRU, TCN, Seq2Seq, and Transformer.
+- **Foundation for Flow Models:**
-`Flows.py` -- Layers and modules of the flow base models, including affine coupling layer, invertible convolutional layer and loss computation.
-They are used to support implementations of SGlow and its ablated variants, Glow and RealNVP.
+    - `Flows.py` -- Contains base layers and modules (e.g., affine coupling layer, invertible 1x1 convolution, loss computation) that support the implementations of **SGlow**, Glow, and RealNVP.
+- **Ablation Studies:**
-`Ablas.py` -- Implementation code for ablation experiments, multiple ablation variants of SGlow.
+    - `Ablas.py` -- Implementation code for the ablation experiments, featuring multiple ablated variants of the **SGlow** model.

 ## Environment Setup